Firefighter sprays water using hose

 Want a job where you can help people every day?
 Firefighters and fire safety experts protect lives and property.
 At Ozarks Tech, you’ll build skills to enter a successful career in this exciting and important field.

-The Fire Science programs gives you the knowledge and skills to pursue multiple careers, including:
+The Fire Science program gives you the knowledge and skills to pursue multiple careers, including:

 • Firefighter